top of page

 Who can benefit from ERP?

 ERP can be utilized with people of all ages.
-ERP therapy is highly beneficial for individuals who are diagnosed with Obsessive-Compulsive Disorder.
+ERP therapy is highly beneficial for individuals who are diagnosed with Obsessive Compulsive Disorder.
 ERP is considered the gold standard treatment for OCD and has shown significant effectiveness in reducing symptoms and improving overall well-being.
 It is suitable for individuals with various types of OCD, including contamination fears, intrusive thoughts, checking behaviors, and symmetry or ordering concerns.
 ERP can be tailored to address the specific obsessions and compulsions that an individual experiences.
 ERP is also a helpful treatment for people who experience specific phobias (such as from elevators or spiders), and in treating others forms of anxiety, such as panic or social anxiety.

 A woman sitting in a chair contemplating.
 This image on our specialty page for ERP therapy represents the joy and empowerment that can be achieved through effective OCD therapy.
 Discover how our OCD therapy services, including specialized OCD counseling and ERP therapy, can help you set and accomplish your goals.
 With our support, you can break free from OCD's grip and live a more fulfilling life.